-SDOH seeks to enhance care efficiency by removing unforeseen mitigating factors to care.
-This aligns with CMS's stated objectives of the QRP, as cited in the rule, which are "improvement of care, quality, and health outcomes."
-While AAPA is sensitive to concerns of burdensome reporting requirements, CMS cites the burden per IRF at approximately 11 hours and \$748 annually.
+SDOH seeks to enhance care efficiency by removing unforeseen mitigating factors to care provision.
+This aligns with CMS's stated objectives of the QRP, cited in the rule, of "improvement of care, quality, and health outcomes."
+While AAPA is sensitive to concerns of burdensome reporting requirements, CMS cites the burden per SNF at approximately 2 hours and \$146 in cost annually.
 We are concerned that prospective losses in care efficiency and https://aspe.hhs.gov/sites/default/files/documents/e2b650cd64cf84aae8ff0fae7474af82/SDOH-Evidence-Review.pdf adverse outcomes may outweigh such minimal savings.
 As such, AAPA suggests reconsidering the removal of SDOH measures that could improve care delivery and health outcomes.